10 Real Estate Appraisal Data Points to Find for Property Research

 Property research is crucial in making real estate verdicts.
 It provides information relevant to the buying-selling negotiations and decision-making.
 But before you start going around in circles, going back and forth with little to no information, you need to know where to begin.
 So, here’s a starting point: The ten types of appraisal information to find when doing property research.

-1. Name of the current owner
+1. Name of the current real estate owner

 First, you should know the name of the current owner of the property.
 To find property owners, you can look up the address using public records (e.g., county tax assessor or county recorder’s office for property deeds).